D-Honoured1/Kamisoft/ARCHIVE_SETUP.md

 # Client Archive Feature Setup

 ## Issue
-When archiving clients in the admin panel, the archive action doesn't work and clients don't update in the database.
+When archiving clients in the admin panel, the archive button works but doesn't update the database.

 ## Root Cause
+Two issues need to be addressed:
-The database migration script `scripts/014_add_client_soft_delete.sql` exists but hasn't been executed in your Supabase database yet.
-This script creates:
+1. The database migration script `scripts/014_add_client_soft_delete.sql` needs to be executed
+2. The `archived_by` column needs to allow NULL values (fixed in `015_fix_archived_by_nullable.sql`)

+The original migration creates:
 - Archive columns (`archived_at`, `archived_by`, `archive_reason`)
 - Database functions (`archive_client`, `restore_client`)
 - Views for active and archived clients